JohnTimmermann/Custom-CS2-HUD/README.md

 ## How does it work?

-Basically, CS:GO is streaming data to local app-server, that transforms data and then load it to local webpage.
+Basically, CS2 is streaming data to local app-server, that transforms data and then load it to local webpage.

 ## To-do before running